tfpauly/privacy-proxy/draft-private-access-tokens.md

 The Client MUST use a randomized variant of RSABSSA in producing this signature with a salt length of at least 32 bytes.

-The Client uses CLIENT_SECRET to generate proof of its request.
+The Client uses CLIENT_KEY and CLIENT_SECRET to generate proof of its request.

 ~~~
 blind = RandomScalar()
-blind_key = blind * CLIENT_SECRET
+blind_key = blind * CLIENT_KEY
 blind_generator = blind * Generator()
 key_proof = SchnorrProof(CLIENT_SECRET, blind_key, blind_generator)
 ~~~